fiefaneves/RoadToDev/README.md

     │   ├── dto/          # Data transfer objects
     │   └── main.ts       # Entry point
     └── test/             # Unit and integration tests

+    backend/
+    │── node_modules/           #nodejs modules
+    │── src/
+        │── config/
+        │   └──open-ai/         #open ai configuration
+        │── controllers/
+        │     └── generative/   #description of generate function, wich takes the user input and outputs the roadmap in the text form
+        │── routes/
+        │   └──usersRoutes/     #uses generate function and creates a route between the forms input and the AI to

 ## **API Endpoints**
 ### **POST /api/generate-roadmap**